karpathy/llama2.c/README.md

 - todo support inferencing beyond max_seq_len steps, have to think through the kv cache
 - why is MFU so low (~20%) on my A100 40GB for training?
 - weird errors with torch.compile and wandb when using DDP
-- make tests to decrease yolo
+- make more better tests to decrease yolo

 ## License
 MIT